material-motion/material-motion/specifications/runtime.md

 1. Create a Runtime.
 1. Create Intention.
-1. Create a Transaction and commit it.
+1. Start a transaction and commit it.
-1. Runtime creates necessary Actors.
+1. The Runtime creates necessary Actors.
 1. The Actors execute their Intentions.

 ### Step 1: Create a Runtime